Case Study: HumanWare

 Having datasets in multiple languages was crucial for HumanWare, as the company wanted to ensure that its dictionary features would be compatible with users who communicate in Arabic.
 Likewise, HumanWare required access to French, British, and American English datasets, as these territories comprise a significant portion of the company’s customer base.

 To date, HumanWare has delivered its updated Prodigi software to nearly 1,500 users of Connect 12 and MATT Connect magnifiers.
-Feedback on the new feature in both tools has been resoundingly positive.
+Feedback on the feature in both tools has been resoundingly positive.

 A recent webinar called Lunch-and-Learn: New Dictionary Powered by Oxford Languages attracted a significant audience of low vision assistive technology users and stakeholders.
 The webinar recording has since garnered many more views.
 Likewise, supplementary support videos on the new feature continue to be studied.